0ax1/MPI-Checker/README.md

 analysis is limited to the scope of a translation unit.
 Analyzing logic across translation units to detect bugs is therefore not possible.
 This includes that there is limited knowledge about memory regions returned from functions which are defined in a different translation unit than they are used in.
-Definitions in header files are conceptually inlined and therefore considered during analysis in the translation units that include the headers.
+Definitions in header files are inlined and therefore considered during analysis in the translation units that include the headers.

 ## Usage